-Above gradient-based unlearning methods suffer from practical limitations for DNNs.
-Generally, practical MU methods unlearn by fine-tuning the model to optimize a proposed loss.
-They typically follow two design ideas: one is to make model's behavior on the forgetting data similar to that on unseen data through knowledge distillation \cite{chundawat2023can, lin2023erm, kurmanji2024towards} or label confusion \cite{graves2021amnesiac,fan2023salun}, the other is to suppress the part of parameters that are responsible for predictions of the forgetting data \cite{liu2024model,foster2024zero,fan2023salun}.
-However, both the confusion and suppression approaches inadvertently damage model's utility on the remaining data.
-As a result, unlearning is done either in an ``impair-then-repair'' regime \cite{tarun2023fast} or through specifically designed mechanisms \cite{hoang2024learn,foster2023fast, fan2023salun} to alleviate the damage.
-These empirical insights failed to model and capture the actual characteristics of the retrained model, leading to substandard guidelines for approximate MU.
-We tackle this challenge by investigating the input sensitivity of the forgetting data in the pre-trained and retrained model, establishing a connection among machine learning, machine unlearning and input sensitivity.
-This enables us to guide MU process convincingly, effectively and efficiently and even eliminate the need for additional maintenance on model utility.
+\textbf{MU via loss guided re-optimization.} Above gradient-based unlearning methods suffer from practical limitations for DNNs.
+Generally, practical MU unlearn by fine-tuning the model to optimize a proposed loss.
+The loss typically follows two design ideas: \textit{(i)} make model's behavior on the forgetting data similar to that on unseen data through knowledge distillation \citep{chundawat2023can, lin2023erm, kurmanji2023towards} or label confusion \citep{graves2021amnesiac,fan2023salun}, and \textit{(ii)} suppress parameters that are responsible for the forgetting set \citep{liu2024model,foster2024zero,fan2023salun}.
+However, for lack of identifying ``what to unlearn'', these methods unlearn either in an ``impair-then-repair'' regime \citep{tarun2023fast} or introduce tailored mechanisms \citep{hoang2024learn, fan2023salun} to mitigate collateral damage.
+In contrast, we pursue a more principled forgetting operation by explicitly identifying sample contributions, eliminating ad-hoc compensation.